 Some of the specific lines of inquiry that you’ll find addressed in this area of concentration include:

 Our unique approach to understanding our place in the world leverages an interdisciplinary programme of research, which benefits from the use of multi-methodological strategies.

-Some of the methodologies and facilities employed by our researcher focused on ‘experiencing the world’ include eye-tracking equipment, a ‘Babylab’, and a well-equipped cognitive perception lab.
+Some of the methodologies and facilities employed by our researcher focused on ‘experiencing the world’ include eye-tracking equipment, the Essex Babylab, and a well-equipped cognitive perception lab.